PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-06 06:44:01
+Last updated: 2024-04-06 06:44:34
-Random Quote: Droids are not good or bad.
-They are neutral reflections of those who imprint them. - Kuiil
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah